justudin/academic-page/README.md

 # academic-page
-Tailwind v2 and Javascript were used to create a single academic page that displayed publications from ORCID and Crossref.
-[Profile Card](https://github.com/tailwindtoolbox/Profile-Card) was used as a starting point.
+- Tailwind v2 and Javascript were used to create a single academic page that displayed publications from ORCID and Crossref.
+- [Profile Card](https://github.com/tailwindtoolbox/Profile-Card) was used as a starting point.
-The publication data is independently pulled from ORCID and Crossref.
+- The publication data is independently pulled from ORCID and Crossref.
 So, please add your publication to the ORCID website at https://orcid.org.
-You need to have NodeJS: https://nodejs.org/en/installed on your computer in order to run the `npm` command.
+- You need to have NodeJS: https://nodejs.org/en/installed on your computer in order to run the `npm` command.

 ![Academic-Page](academic-page-demo.gif)

+# DEMO

-# DEMO: https://academic-page.pages.dev (Hosted on Pages, Thanks Cloudflare!)
+LIVE: https://academic-page.pages.dev (Hosted on Pages, FREE, Thanks to Cloudflare!)

 # How to
 Use this template: https://github.com/justudin/academic-page/generate and make few 3 changes: